Skip to content

 Are Influencers The Holy Grail Of Jewish Marketing?

-A discussion on Jewish influencer marketing and how to go about conducting a successful campaign.
+A discussion on whether Jewish influencers are the holy grail of Jewish marketing and how to go about conducting a successful influencer marketing campaign.

 Jewish influencer marketing is increasingly becoming a popular, powerful, and versatile way to promote offerings spanning a broad spectrum.
-Proper planning and implementation is key to capitalizing on this potential.
+Proper planning and implementation are key to capitalizing on this potential though.

 With things changing so rapidly in the world of marketing, it is sometimes difficult to sort through which platforms to pursue.
 Often, it takes time for new platforms to mature and grow before a comprehensive and decisive decision can be made regarding their potential.
 Influencer marketing is an outlier in this regard.

-Agencies and consultancies in the marketing space are also seeing the increased demand for influencer focused campaigns and are taking action to capitalize on this burgeoning market.
-Havas, one of the most significant media, marketing, and PR conglomerates, has recently invested in an internal influencer division to ensure that their clients are at the cutting edge of influencer marketing.
+Agencies and consultancies in the marketing space are also seeing the increased demand for influencer-focused campaigns and are taking action to capitalize on this burgeoning market.
+Havas, one of the most significant media, marketing, and PR conglomerates, has recently invested in an internal influencer division to ensure that its clients are at the cutting edge of influencer marketing.

 As with any marketing campaign focusing on the Jewish audience, there is a unique dynamic added to the mix, and influencer marketing is no exception to this rule.
 When executed correctly, our experience has shown that Jewish influencer marketing lends itself to better than the already impressive results for mass-market influencer marketing.
 We believe this is largely due to the Jewish audience’s tight-knit nature, which creates a reverberating effect for campaigns, which we have termed “the firecracker effect.”
 It is much easier to generate buzz beyond the actual promotion through word of mouth within such a concentrated community instead of mass-market campaigns that are much more general and lose that domino reaction.